 Tuscany is one of Italy's most popular regions.
 Most people head for the popular hill towns and top places to go in Tuscany, but there are many smaller and less-visited places that are well worth a visit.
-Most of Tuscan's top towns are in the center but many of the places where you'll see fewer visitors are in the region's far north or south.
+Most of Tuscany's top towns are in the center, but many of the places where you'll see fewer visitors are in the region's far north or south.

-Here's a sampling of my favorite choices for places to go where you won't see so many tourists, especially English-speaking tourists.
-Although some of them can be reached by train or bus, most are better accessed by having a car.
+Here's a sampling of some favorite choices for places to go where you won't see so many tourists—especially English-speaking tourists.
+Although some of them can be reached by train or bus, most are better accessed by car.

 01 of 10